The central nilradical of nonnoetherian dimer algebras: Preliminaries

 $\psi$ is called a \textit{cyclic contraction} if $A'$ is cancellative and

 The algebra $S$, called the \textit{cycle algebra}, is independent of the choice of cyclic contraction $\psi$ \cite[Theorem 3.14]{B3}. $S$ is also isomorphic to the center of $A'$, and is a depiction of both the reduced center of $A$ and the center of $\Lambda$ \cite[Theorem 1.1]{B6}.
-Remarkably, every nondegenerate dimer algebra admits a cyclic contraction \cite[Theorem 1.1]{B1}.
+Surprisingly, every nondegenerate dimer algebra admits a cyclic contraction \cite[Theorem 1.1]{B1}.
+Cyclic contractions and the cycle algebra were introduced in \cite{B2}.